Muhammad0320/audiophile--f/server/README.md

 ### Product Endpoint

 - `GET /api/v1/products`: Fetches a list of all products.
-- `GET /api/v1/products`: Fetches a list of all products.
+- `GET /api/v1/products/top-5-cheap`: To get the list top cheap products.
 - `GET /api/v1/products`: Fetches a list of all products.